alecive/alecive.github.io/_posts/cv/2016-10-13-CV-AlessandroRoncone.md

    end: 2008
    location: ISICT (Superior Institute of Studies in Information and Communication Technologies)
    location-link: http://www.isict.it/
    description: "ISICT stands for <i>Institute for Advanced Studies in Information and Communication Technologies</i>.
 It is a consortium that integrates the courses provided by the University of Genoa with lessons held by industry leaders.
-The goal is to better prepare students for the labor market.
+The goal is to better prepare students for industry jobs.
 To this end, I attended a number of additional courses ranging from <i>Marketing</i> to <i>Telecommunications</i> to <i>Aerospace Engineering</i>.
-I've been also selected for a scholarship, after a thorough examination (only three positions were available)."
+I've been also selected for a scholarship, after a thorough examination (only three positions were available among hundreds of candidates)."

 graphics:
  - name: FlatWoken Icons